Apsd1109/cube-timer/README.md

 NOTES

-This is a high school project!
+This was a high school project!

 >Documentation: